calref/cboe/README.md

 dynamic libraries and frameworks) or _deps/include_ (for headers).
 That means that _deps/include_ would have two subfolders _boost/_ and _SFML/_.

+Some dependencies are supplied automatically as submodules.
+You can obtain them by cloning the repository with `git clone --recursive` or by calling `git submodule update --init` after making your clone. (**This notice is repeated because it is the MOST COMMON problem when building Open Blades of Exile.**)

 The following dependencies are required:

 - [SFML](http://www.sfml-dev.org/) - all components except sfml-net.